-Specific reference is made to PolyMet's most recent Annual Report on Form 40-F for the fiscal year ended December 31, 2017 and in our other filings with Canadian securities authorities and the U.S. Securities and Exchange Commission, including our Report on Form 40-F providing information with respect to our operations for the eleven months ended December 31, 2017 for a discussion of some of the risk factors and other considerations underlying forward-looking statements.
+Specific reference is made to risk factors and other considerations underlying forward-looking statements discussed in PolyMet's most recent Annual Report on Form 40-F for the fiscal year ended December 31, 2018, and in our other filings with Canadian securities authorities and the U.S. Securities and Exchange Commission.
 PolyMet's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").